-The Farm is part of the same property as the Dinosaur Museum, so if you have a Thanksgiving Point pass, you can go in for free.
-Otherwise it’s $7/person.
+Farm Country is located near the Museum of Ancient Life and Holdman Studios.
+If you have a Thanksgiving Point pass, you can visit for free as many times as you’d like.
+Otherwise it’s $10/person (2023 rate).
 They have a ton of farm animals including goats, several kinds of horses, cows, sheep, rabbits, and pigs.
 The also have all the farm birds like geese, ducks, turkeys, several kinds of chickens, and pheasants.
 There are a few rare animals like guanaco (similar to alpaca or llamas) and african goats, too.

-Our favorite part of the Farm, though is the rides that come with your paid admission.
+Our favorite part of the Farm, though, are the rides that come with your paid admission.
 The first is a pony ride.
 Yes, this is your basic ponies-walking-in-a-circle ride, but the kids don’t seem to mind.
 The second ride is a wagon ride.
 The wagon is pulled by two huge Belgian horses.
 Much of the ride is on the paved road, but there is still the gentle sway and clip-clop of a horse ride to enjoy.

 There is a small building where you can cool off on a hot day.
 It’s focused on planting and harvesting.
 Our boys love to load the produce on the truck and it rides down the conveyor belt.
 There are a few tunnels to climb through and a few touch screens about helpful vs. hurtful bugs.
 We usually spend a little bit of time in the Soil to Market classroom.